HMS Forth (P222)

 HMS Forth is a Batch 2 offshore patrol vessel in active service with the Royal Navy.
 Named after the River Forth, she is the first Batch 2 River-class vessel to be built.
 She was commissioned into the Royal Navy on 13 April 2018, following a commissioning ceremony at her homeport HMNB Portsmouth.
-In January 2020 she replaced as the Falkland Islands patrol ship.
+In January 2020 she replaced as the Falkland Islands patrol ship, a tasking which predominated her overseas deployments from 2020 to the end of 2025.

 Construction

 On 6 November 2013, it was announced that the Royal Navy had signed an agreement in principle to build three new offshore patrol vessels based on the River-class design similar to the larger derivative built at a fixed price of £348 million, including spares and support.
 In August 2014, BAE Systems signed a contract to build the ships on the River Clyde.
 The ships, which were designated Batch 2 of the River class, were to be globally-deployable and capable of carrying out constabulary tasks, such as counter-terrorism, counter-piracy and anti-smuggling.
 As the first ship of the new batch, Forth included some 29 modifications and enhancements over the baseline Amazonas design.

 Steel was first cut for Forth on 10 October 2014 at BAE Systems' Govan shipyard in Glasgow.
 She was launched in September 2016, being floated off a semi-submersible barge in the Clyde rather than receiving a traditional dynamic launch.
 After launch, she was moved down the Clyde for fitting out at BAE Systems' Scotstoun shipyard.
 She was christened at a ceremony at Scotstoun on 9 March 2017.
 In late March 2017, it was announced that the crew of Batch 1 vessel would be transferred to Forth to bring her into service.

 On 31 August 2017, Forth sailed for contractor sea trials.
 It was reported in October 2017 that Forth had been earmarked to replace as the Falkland Islands guardship.

 It was announced on 25 January 2018 that Forth had been accepted by the Ministry of Defence from BAE Systems and would shortly sail to HM Naval Base Portsmouth for commissioning.
 She arrived in Portsmouth for the first time on 26 February 2018.